 Kyle Sasai is a Political Science major in the Pacific Legal Scholars program.
 Kyle has spent much of his time at Pacific developing HopeStreet, which is a program that delivers backpacks with school supplies to eighth grade students at Cleveland School in Stockton.
 Kyle and several of his fellow Pacificans speak to the Cleveland students in small groups, giving them words of advice about high school, college and reaching for their dreams.
 HopeStreet is intended to encourage middle school students to receive their high school diploma and pursue a college degree.
 The Record and News 10 has covered HopeStreet, and Kyle has been invited to speak at their promotion ceremony.

 Kyle credits much of the success of his HopeStreet project to the support he received from the Pacific Legal Scholars Program, particularly from his advisor, Dr. Dylan Zorea, and the program Director, Dr. Cynthia Ostberg.
 Kyle stated: "The Legal Scholars Program has not only enhanced my legal knowledge, but also has set a foundation for law school, which helps in the classes I am taking now.
 I have learned valuable legal writing skills that have been useful in internships.
 In addition, I have received insight by being exposed to the law through events and visiting law firms."
+Kyle is curently in a Master's program here at Pacific.

 Read more about Kyle Sasai and HopeStreet